traitecoevo/plant/doc/design.md

 Move everything that make sense over to functors.

+## Update:

+I apparently did not know about `std::bind*` and `std::mem_fun`, which will do a lot of this for us.
+This will probably make the code a lot less fragile.
+However, it does all work at the moment, and will take some care to fix.

 # Alternative models

 The Kohuama and Takada model would fit quite easily into this